Frequently asked questions for SQL Server running on Windows virtual machines in Azure

 Can I install a second instance of SQL Server on the same VM?
 Can I change installed features of the default instance?

 Yes.
 The SQL Server installation media is located in a folder on the C drive.
 Run Setup.exe from that location to add new SQL Server instances or to change other installed features of SQL Server on the machine.
-Note that some features, such as Automated Backup, Automated Patching, and Azure Key Vault Integration, only operate against the default instance.
+Note that some features, such as Automated Backup, Automated Patching, and Azure Key Vault Integration, only operate against the default instance, or a named instance that was configured properly (See Question 3).

 Can I uninstall the default instance of SQL Server?

-Yes.
-But there are some considerations.
-As stated in the previous answer, features that rely on the SQL Server IaaS Agent Extension only operate on the default instance.
-If you uninstall the default instance, the extension continues to look for it and may generate event log errors.
+Yes, but there are some considerations.
+First, SQL Server-associated billing may continue to occur depending on the license model for the VM.
+Second, as stated in the previous answer, there are features that rely on the SQL Server IaaS Agent Extension.
+If you uninstall the default instance without removing the IaaS extension also, the extension continues to look for the default instance and may generate event log errors.
 These errors are from the following two sources: Microsoft SQL Server Credential Management and Microsoft SQL Server IaaS Agent.
 One of the errors might be similar to the following:

 A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.